SFDO-Tooling/CumulusCI/docs/data.md

 ### Controlling the Loading Process

-CumulusCI\'s data loader has many knobs and switches that you might want to adjust during your load.
+CumulusCI's data loader has many knobs and switches that you might want to adjust during your load.
 It supports a \".load.yml\" file format which allows you to manipulate these load settings.
-The simplest way to use this file format is to make a file in the same directory as your recipe with a filename that is derived from the recipe\'s by replacing everything after the first \".\" with \".load.yml\".
+The simplest way to use this file format is to make a file in the same directory as your recipe with a filename that is derived from the recipe's by replacing everything after the first \".\" with \".load.yml\".
 For example, if your recipe is called \"babka.recipe.yml\" then your load file would be
 \"babka.load.yml\".